calebsmith/automaton/README.md

 -----

-The program requires one argument, which is the data file for loading the initial state.
-Such a file is provided in data/gosper_gun.dat.
-The run_life.sh shell command demonstrates running gameoflife with this data file.
+The program requires one argument, which is the data file for loading the initial state (e.g. seed).
+Such files are provided with the repository in the /data folder.
+The run_life.sh shell command demonstrates running gameoflife with the gosper_gun data file.

 The data file is of the following format::